Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Practical Implementation

-We discuss some guidelines to select a class to remove for $\empRluk(g)$.
+If the choice of $k$ is highly sensitive, it could be cumbersome to tune this hyperparameter as the number of classes $K$ increases.
+Here, we consider two strategies for selecting a class $k$ to removed in $\empRluk(g)$ motivated by the property of the estimator.
 We provide two strategies.

 The first strategy is based on finite sample estimation error.
 More specifically, when we approximate the expectation term by a limited number of samples, the variance of the estimator can be large.
-Then a naive strategy would be to remove the class that contains the smallest number of labeled data:
+Then a naive strategy would be to remove the class that contains the smallest number of labeled data as

 The other strategy is based on the estimation error bound.
-As discussed in Theorem~\ref{thm:estimation-error-bound}, the convergence rate of the estimation error is $\mathcal{O}_p(\sum_{y\in\calYrmk} {\pi_y}/{\sqrt{n_y}} + 1/\sqrt{n_\u})$, where $\mathcal{O}_p$ denotes the order in probability.
-This implies the following proposition which provides a strategy to decide the removed class $k$: \begin{proposition} If labeled data are obtained under the assumption in Eq.~\eqref{eq:joint-assumption}, $k \in \mathcal{Y}$ such that
+As discussed in Theorem~\ref{thm:estimation-error-bound-general}, the convergence rate of the estimation error for $\empRluk(g)$ is $\mathcal{O}_p(\sum_{y\in\calYrmk} {\pi_y}/{\sqrt{n_y}})$ under the assumptions that we have enough unlabeled data $(n_\u \rightarrow \infty)$.
+This implies the following proposition which provides a strategy to decide the removed class $k$. \begin{proposition} Assume that labeled data are obtained under the assumption in~\eqref{eq:joint-assumption}, and the above assumptions are satisfied.
+Then,

-gives the lowest upper bound of the estimation error. \end{proposition} It is interesting to see that the above two strategies give completely opposite solutions.
-We will experimentally compare these strategies in Section~\ref{sec:experiments}.
+gives the lowest upper bound of the estimation error as $n_{\mathrm{L}} \rightarrow \infty$. \end{proposition} It is interesting to see that the above two strategies give completely opposite solutions as the removed class.
+We will experimentally compare these strategies in Section~\ref{sec:experiments}, where we find that both strategies performed similarly although they are completely different, indicating that the choice of $k$ may not be critical to the performance.